expressjs/expressjs.com/guide/migrating-4.md

 <h4 id=""><code>app.js</code></h4>

 Then, remove invalid code, load the required middleware, and make other changes as necessary.
-Then `app.js` will look like this:
+The `app.js` file will look like this:

 ~~~js
 var http = require('http');